What you need to know:

 How do I schedule an exit session?

-You may schedule an exit session with a trained professional at the GameSense Info Center or the Massachusetts Council on Compulsive Gambling.
+You may schedule an exit session with a trained professional at the GameSense Info Center.
 At this time, all exit sessions must be conducted in person.

 Can I re-enroll in the program?

 Yes, you may re-enroll into the program as many times as you would like.
-To do this please schedule an appointment with the GameSense Info Center or Massachusetts Council on Compulsive Gambling.
+To do this please schedule an appointment with the GameSense Info Center.

 Will I be contacted during my exclusion?